This is a preview of the content in our French Food Decoder app. Get the app to:

 Boulette d'Avesnes

 Made in Avesnes-sur-Help, Boulette d’Avesnes is not a cheese to mess with.
 Its apt nickname is ‘the devil’s suppository’.
-Members of my family, who adore strong cheeses, once had it at restaurant and were reminded of trenchfoot.
+Members of my family, who adore strong cheeses, once had it in a restaurant and were reminded of trenchfoot.
 You’ve been warned!

 It’s made from fresh leftover Maroilles mixed with cloves, parsley and tarragon, formed into a cone and rolled in paprika or roucou.
 The fermier version is washed in beer, which makes it even more piquant.